@tdeekens avatar

 • Collaboration: defining processes and tooling for style guides to support seamless design and development collaboration.

-• Introducing feature toggling via LaunchDarkly with the self-written flopflip library.
-Allowing more frequent deployments and beta testing of features with collaboration with selected customers product managers.
+• Introduced feature toggling via LaunchDarkly with the self-written flopflip library, enabling more frequent deployments and beta testing of features with selected customers and product managers.

-• Migrating Frontend and Node.js monitoring from Influx to Prometheus and Grafana with the help of promster.
-Increasing observability of the platform to increase its health but also enable auto scaling.
+• Migrated frontend and Node.js monitoring from Influx to Prometheus and Grafana using promster, increasing observability of the platform, improving its health, and enabling auto scaling.

-• Introducing and advocating prettier for automatic code formatting.
-Simplifying and speeding up code changes while removing discussions around code formatting.
+• Introduced and advocated prettier for automatic code formatting, simplifying and speeding up code changes while removing discussions around code formatting.

-• Migrating the JavaScript SDK to a Rollup based build via CircleCI.
-Sppeding up Continuous Integration but also enabling an automated release process without needing a local machine.
+• Migrated the JavaScript SDK to a Rollup based build via CircleCI, speeding up Continuous Integration and enabling an automated release process without needing a local machine.

-• Adding a dual deployment workflow to AWS and GCP onto a Kubernetes cluster with Helm into six production environments.
+• Added a dual deployment workflow to AWS and GCP onto a Kubernetes cluster with Helm into six production environments.

 Tech Lead & JavaScript Developer at Brandwatch from Berlin, Germany March 2016 - March 2017

-Working as a JavaScript developer within a agile team building great web-based software for comprehensive social network data monitoring and analysis.
+Working as a JavaScript developer within an agile team building great web-based software for comprehensive social network data monitoring and analysis.

-Working on frontend and related backends powering browser based data visualisations of social media data from various sources.
-Activities include the implementation of performant and reusable visualisation components using Backbone.js as well as maintaining a large, highly interactive and customisable dashboard UI.
+Working on frontend and related backends powering browser-based data visualizations of social media data from various sources.
+Activities include the implementation of performant and reusable visualization components using Backbone.js as well as maintaining a large, highly interactive and customizable dashboard UI.
 All with a focus on Continuous Integration and Continuous Delivery in a test-driven and pull request based development environment using GitHub and TravisCI.

 Responsibilities